tendermint/tendermint/docs/rfc/rfc-018-bls-agg-exploration.md

 and verifying that a given solution is correct.

-Pairing-based cryptography works by operating on mathematical functions that satisfy the property of 'bilinear mapping'.
+Pairing-based cryptography works by operating on mathematical functions that satisfy the property of **bilinear mapping**.
 This property is satisfied for functions `e` with values `P`, `Q`, and `R` where `e(P, Q + R) = e(P, Q) * e(P, R)` and `e(P + Q, R) = e(P, R) * e(Q, R)`.
 The most familiar example of this is exponentiation.
 Written in common notation, `P^(Q+R) = P^Q * P^R`.